New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 • The third echelon arrived in Egypt in September 1940.

 Given the New Zealand Ordnance Corps (NZOC) title, the initial Ordnance contribution initially consisted of Headquarters Staff and Light Aid Detachments (LAD) attached to each Infantry Brigade and Artillery Regiment.
 Within a short period, New Zealand Ordnance personnel worked closely with the existing Royal Army Ordnance Corps (RAOC) Base Stores Depots and Workshops in Egypt to establish the NZOC Base Ordnance Depot and Workshops at Maddi Camp.
-With the arrival of the 3rd echelon in Sept 1940 and the final arrival of the 2nd echelon from England in March 1941 was, the NZ Division fully able to be consolidated as a unit.
+With the arrival of the 3rd echelon in Sept 1940 and the final arrival of the 2nd echelon from England in March 1941, the NZ Division could be consolidated as a unit.
 NZOC units consisting of Three Independent Brigade Workshops and 11 Light Aid Detachments were sent to Greece in March 1941 as part of New Zealand’s contribution to that campaign.[6]
 The NZOC workshops were supported in this campaign by the RAOC 1 OFP.[7]
 A lack of consultation before the operation saw that the attached British OFP was not scaled correctly to support the New Zealand units.
-1 OFP held sufficient spares for Internationals and Crossley’s, but this proved problematic as the NZ Division was not equipped with Internationals and only had two Crossley’s.
-Fortunately, 1 OFP held sufficient quantities of Ford, 25 pounder and 2 pounder spares, spring steel, sheet and rod metals, compressed air and many general items.
+1 OFP held sufficient spares for Internationals and Crossleys, which proved problematic as the NZ Division was not equipped with Internationals and only had two Crossleys.
+Fortunately, 1 OFP held sufficient quantities of Ford, 25-pounder and 2-pounder spares, spring steel, sheet and rod metals, compressed air and many general items.
 With supplementation from local sources were able to provide some good support to the NZ Workshops.[8]
 The Greek Campaign was ultimately a defeat for the British Forces, who also lost the Island of Crete to German airborne forces in May 1941.

 NZ OFP July 1941 – January 1943